 Heritage Conservation & Restoration Sydney

 Lancaster Painters Australia are registered for heritage in New South Wales and members of the National Trust.
 We are committed to the conservation, restoration, reconstruction and beautification of heritage buildings, houses and Churches in Sydney and Greater Sydney.
 As masters of the trade, we have been consistent in providing painting methods that are reproduced using the same paint methods and materials employed after which painting methods began to dominate the industry.
 Our work is based on exhaustive and continuous research into methods, materials, techniques and styles.
 Each job is individually hand painted by skilled artisans without compromises in quality, historical accuracy or consistency.
 We are able to reproduce the traditional paint finishes, decorative finishes, artwork and designs pertaining to the style, character and look of the original period look by analysing original paint scrapings and documentary evidence.
-Our heritage conservation Sydney portfolio boasts Parliament House, Highroyd House in Johnston Street Annadale, and the Lowy Institute for International Policy and more.
+Our heritage conservation Sydney portfolio boasts Parliament House, Highroyd House in Johnston Street Annadale, St Johns Cathedral in Parramatta, Rivendell Great Hall in the Thomas Walker Estate of Concord West Hospital, the Lowy Institute for International Policy and more.

 What is Heritage Conservation Sydney?